ni/nimble/packages/nimble-components/src/combobox/specs/IxD.md

 #### Field Input

 Comboboxes can be empty by default or have a default selection from the menu.
 Empty comboboxes should include placeholder text that propts the end-user to enter a custom value or select an option from the menu.
 Placeholder text should always follow the pattern "Enter or select [thing(s)]", for example "Enter or select address".
-Ellipses are not needed.
-Use sentence casing.
+Ellipses are not needed for the placeholder.
+Use sentence casing for the placeholder.

 ![ ](spec-images/combobox-2.png)